 Unlike regular oatmeal, baked oatmeal has more of a cake-like texture, especially if you use quick oats rather than rolled oats, which tend to provide a chewier texture.
 If you love carrot cake, you are going to adore this recipe!
 It’s like eating carrot cake for breakfast, but much better for you!
 It has such an amazing texture, you’ll feel like it’s a real treat!

-Oats are a source of soluble fibre and are also a complex carbohydrate, meaning that they are absorbed more slowly which helps keep your blood sugar more stable throughout the day.
-Other baked oatmeal additions like shredded carrot, pineapple and walnuts add a dose of vitamin A, C and healthy fats, making it a great nutrient-dense option!
+Oats are a source of soluble fiber and are also a complex carbohydrate, meaning that they are absorbed more slowly which helps keep your blood sugar more stable throughout the day.
+The other additions like shredded carrot, pineapple and walnuts add a dose of vitamin A, C and healthy fats, making it a great nutrient-dense option!

-Grab a piece of this carrot cake baked oatmeal as you run out of the door for a quick grab and go breakfast or serve it topped with any of the following:
+Grab one of these carrot cake oatmeal bars as you run out of the door for a quick grab and go breakfast or serve them topped with any of the following for a delicious treat:

 - Greek yogurt